Infectious Diseases

 The objective of the Hepatitis B virus (HBV) Program is to utilize the HOOKIPA Technologies to design arenavirus vectors (Lymphocytic Choriomeningitis Virus or Pichinde Virus based) suitable for treatment, cure or prevention of HBV.
 Together with our partner Gilead Sciences, we intend to develop functional therapies for patients already infected with HBV.

-HOOKIPA has completed all of the required preclinical work on the HBV program, and Gilead intends to dose the first subject in a Phase 1 study in 2023.
+HOOKIPA has completed all of the required preclinical work on the HBV program, and Gilead is actively enrolling patients in the Phase 1b portion of the trial.
 HOOKIPA does not control the clinical timetable of the HBV therapy clinical program.

 Human Immunodeficiency Virus (HIV)